-The PLATO Study was a 18,624 patient randomised, double-blind, parallel group, phase 3, efficacy and safety study of BRILINTA compared with clopidogrel for prevention of thrombotic events (CV death, MI, stroke) in patients with ACS (unstable angina, non-ST elevation MI [NSTEMI], or ST elevation MI [STEMI].
+The PLATO Study was a 18,624 patient randomised, double-blind, parallel group, phase 3, efficacy and safety study of BRILINTA compared with clopidogrel for prevention of thrombotic events (CV death, MI, and stroke) in patients with ACS (unstable angina, non-ST elevation MI [NSTEMI], or ST elevation MI [STEMI]).

-The study was comprised of patients who presented within 24 hours of onset of the most recent episode of chest pain or symptoms.
-Patients were randomised to receive clopidogrel (75 mg once daily, with an initial loading dose of 300 mg), or a loading dose of 180 mg of BRILINTA followed by a maintenance dose of 90 mg of BRILINTA twice daily.
+The Study was comprised of patients who presented within 24 hours of onset of the most recent episode of chest pain or symptoms.
+Patients were randomised to receive clopidogrel (75 mg once daily, with an initial loading dose of 300 mg.
+An additional loading dose of 300 mg was allowed at investigator discretion), or a loading dose of 180 mg of BRILINTA followed by a maintenance dose of 90 mg of BRILINTA twice daily.
 Patients could have been medically managed, treated with PCI or CABG.